 Strategies for Avoiding Foreclosure

-- Prioritize budgeting to manage expenses and meet mortgage obligations consistently.
+- Prioritize budgeting to pay bills and the mortgage on time.

-- Investigate homeowner education programs offering skills on financial management.
+- Research homeowner education programs that teach money management.

 Final Thoughts on Property Sales and Legal Processes